Assistive technologies include, but are not limited to, the following:

-Allows a computer or enabled hand held device to be trained in how you speak, and once trained, to write down everything you dictate into any active textbox.
+Allows a computer or enabled hand-held device to be trained in how you speak and, once trained, to write down everything you dictate into any active textbox.

-Enables students to recall, plan, practise speeches, practise pronunciations, and dictate information.
+Enable individuals to recall, plan, practise speeches, practise pronunciations, and dictate information.

-Uses phonetic patterns to suggest words for a poor speller when a computer is not available.
+Use phonetic patterns to suggest words for a poor speller when a computer is not available.

 Uses phonetic and grammar patterns to suggest words as each letter/word is typed.

 Display a picture of a page rather than the text headings or written content of a web page.

 Used to support reading and writing.
 Includes templates for writing, graphic organisers, grammar checkers, and study tools.